NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ---

 ## Attribute Cache Table Structures
-The Attribute Catalog blocks, analogous to the Relation Catalog block, stores the meta information of the attributes of all the relations in the database.
+The Attribute Catalog blocks, analogous to the Relation Catalog block, stores the **meta information of the attributes of all the relations in the database**.
 In addition to this, the Attribute Catalog entries of every open relation is also loaded to the cache memory.
 This is implemented using Attribute Cache Table.
-Each entry in the Attribute Cache Table stores the entries corresponding to each attribute of the relation in the form a linked list along with some additional meta-data.
+Each entry in the Attribute Cache Table stores the entries corresponding to each attribute of the relation in the form a **linked list** along with some additional meta-data.

 NITCbase caches Attribute Catalog using two structures: `AttrCatEntry` and `AttrCacheEntry`.
 ### AttrCatEntry
-The structure AttrCatEntry stores in its data fields all the attribute values in the record entry corresponding to one of the relation's attribute from an Attribute Catalog block.
+The structure `AttrCatEntry` stores in its data fields all the attribute values in the record entry corresponding to one of the relation's attribute from an Attribute Catalog block.
 ```cpp
 typedef struct AttrCatEntry {